Welcome to YMAC’s dedicated COVID-19 coronavirus webpage.

 The State Government continues to recommend testing for anyone who has COVID-19 symptoms.
-Click here for details on symptoms for current variants of COVID-19, such as Omicron.
+Learn more about symptoms for current variants of COVID-19, such as Omicron.

 Remote Aboriginal communities directions

-The information contained in this update is current as 3 June 2022.
+The information contained in this update is current as of 3 June 2022.

-As information from government changes regularly (often daily), we encourage you to check government websites for updated information.
+As information from the government changes regularly (often daily), we encourage you to check government websites for updated information.